jhugj/web-repo/index.md

 layout: default
 ---

-> Rolling in the muck is not the best way of getting clean.
+> "Rolling in the muck is not the best way of getting clean."
->> -- Aldous Huxley
+> --- Aldous Huxley
 <!-- <p align="center">
   <img width="300" src="./images/grapelon.jpg">
 </p> -->